 - green: some evidence (very few studies)

 390 nm light reddens skin.
 When combined with oral medication, 390 nm exposure can assist in clearing psoriasis symptoms.
 390 nm does not “improve blood circulation” or “remove wrinkles.”
 It does cause skin cancer and eye damage.

-Bottom line, there’s not enough science to back using non-standard light therapy colors.
+The bottom line, there’s not enough science to back using non-standard light therapy colors.

 The Face Mask Wavelengths Should be Stated Next to Each Color